 - A lack of reviews on your local listing pages such as Google and Bing business pages.
 These sites take into account the number and quality of reviews for business in their local listings results.

-Whilst there’s a lot more to consider when it comes to technical SEO, addressing these fundamentals alone will significantly improve your rankings and that’s before you get into any of the other aspects of SEO like link building and blogs.
+Whilst there’s more technical areas to look at, addressing these fundamentals alone will significantly improve your SEO campaign and that’s before you get into aspects like link building and blogs.

-It might sound like a lot of work to set up and optimise web pages for each individual franchisee, but the reality is it’s relatively straightforward.
-Local SEO principles are generally the same wherever they’re implemented.
+It might sound like a lot of work to set up and optimise webpages for each individual franchisee, but the reality is it’s relatively straightforward.
+Local SEO principles are generally the same wherever they’re implemented, and these can usually be replicated across the entire group, quickly and easily.
 An agency who understands these principles can help to ensure the website is optimised for best practice locally.
 And with the power of the main franchise website behind it, search engines like Google won’t take long to start indexing these local pages.

 Furthermore, local paid advertising (social and search) should always start with a strong organic strategy so that when a franchisee is ready to step into paid, they already have an established presence.